anwarmamat/cmsc330fall18-public/p2b/README.md

 #### uniq lst
 - **Type**: `'a list -> 'a list`
 - **Description**: Given a list, returns a list with all duplicate elements removed.
+May be returned in any order.
 - **Examples:**
 ```
 uniq [] = []